 The BMW X3 is an extremely capable SUV with a roomy interior, efficient engines and a great driving experience

-The X3 features smart exterior styling and looks more like a shrunken X5 than ever before - even more so after a mid-life refresh earlier in 2014.
 There are plenty of engines on offer, so long as you want a diesel.
 BMW doesn't offer the X3 with any petrol powerplants, but the refined four and six-cylinder diesels are all available in a range of power outputs, with power outputs ranging from 150bhp to 309bhp.

 Whichever X3 you opt for, though, you'll be in one of the most accomplished SUVs on the market.
 It's great to drive, can accommodate the whole family and is one of the most desirable 4x4s in the segment.
 It may not be as glamorous as the Range Rover Evoque, but it’s a very talented all-round performer.